ApoorvaBeedu/M-CAT/README.md

 # M-CAT
-Text Descriptions of Actions and Objects Improve  Action Anticipation
+Codebase for "Text Descriptions of Actions and Objects Improve Action Anticipation" (ICASSP 2025).